-The Daisy class spends time outside daily in almost every type of weather.
-The playground is a place where children can practice risk assessment.
+All classrooms spend time outside daily in almost every type of weather.
+The playground is a place where children can practice safe risk assessment.
 Learning to maneuver through uneven terrain and climbing are especially important skills that toddlers are driven to practice at this age.
-Teachers are there to facilitate safe climbing on various objects and mindfully guide children to climb independently instead of placing them at the top or on the ground.
+For preschool children, learning to swing, walking the balance beam, climbing and getting down from the jungle gym, and obstacle courses are excellent ways for children to enhance their gross motor skills.
+Teachers are there to facilitate safe climbing on various objects and guide children to climb independently instead of placing them at the top or on the ground.

 Teachers mindfully provide personal interactions that model respect, kindness, and empathy towards others in the ways they treat the children.
 Each child is respected as a capable individual with unique interests and development.